miramm/fit_tests/README.md

 ## Test conventions

-Tests should leave the DUT(Device Under Test) in the same state that it was found.
+- Tests should leave the DUT(Device Under Test) in the same state that it was found.
 If the test creates a node, then delete it.
-Tests should have meaningful names that relate to its function.
+- Tests should have meaningful names that relate to its function.
-If tests need to be run in a sequence, use numbered class and method names 'test01'. 'test02', etc.
+- If tests need to be run in a sequence, use numbered class and method names 'test01'. 'test02', etc.
-If scripts need to run in a sequence, use a wrapper script and number the method names.
+- If scripts need to run in a sequence, use a wrapper script and number the method names.
-Tests that need specific conditions should be run in a single script and utilize 'setUp' and 'tearDown' methods.
+- Tests that need specific conditions should be run in a single script and utilize 'setUp' and 'tearDown' methods.
+- Tests should not have any direct references to IP addresses or hostnames.
+Use GLOBAL_CONFIG or STACK_CONFIG for hardware or resource references